ratpack/ratpack/ratpack-manual/src/content/chapters/60-gradle.md

 ## Class reloading via SpringLoaded

 With a little extra configuration, you can enable reloading of changed classes at development time without restarting the server.
-This is achieved by leveraging [SpringLoaded, by Pivotal Labs](https://github.com/spring-projects/spring-loaded).
+This is achieved by leveraging [SpringLoaded, by Pivotal](https://github.com/spring-projects/spring-loaded).
 To use SpringLoaded in your Ratpack project, you need to add a dependency on the SpringLoaded agent.

 ```language-groovy gradle